 - Instructor Email: devries@ucsb.edu

-Course Description: Should there be stickers on biology books, warning that evolution is only a theory?
+Course Description: A Gallup Poll shows that 76% of Americans don’t fully support the theory of evolution.
+Should there be stickers on biology books, warning that evolution is only a theory?
 Should we worry about climate change or is that a hoax?
 Is alternate medicine just quackery or is it systematically suppressed by the mainstream medical establishment?
 Is intelligent design covered up by biologists?
-Is vaccination safe?
+Are vaccines dangerous?
 Science appears to be doubted and beleaguered from many sides.
 What do the courts have to say?
 Explore the history and philosophy of science.
 Be skeptical and decide whether science can be trusted.

 - Seminar Type: First Year Discovery